PapiLer/Reforestation/README.md

-## Why don't skeletons ride roller coasters?
-They don't have the stomach for it.
+## Why did the man put his money in the freezer?
+He wanted cold hard cash!